teaching refugee women

 Who We Are

-We are a non-profit intergenerational school that simultaneously serves refugee women and their young children in Clarkston, Georgia.
+We are a two-generation family literacy school for refugee women and young children in Clarkston and Stone Mountain, Georgia.

 Learn more about our approach, our classes, and admissions